mbierman/firewalla-tailscale-docker/README.md

 ## 📄 License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## ✅ Todos Planned
-I will add a way to easily update the docker container without losing any configuration in a future update.

 ---
 <p>
   Made with 🔥 and ❤️ for the Firewalla Community!